In Florida, a common probate scenario occurs when beneficiaries inherit real property comprised of either a residence or vacant land.

 We would obtain certified copies of the parents death certificates as well as certified copies of certain probate court documents from the probate that occurred in New Jersey for the mother (since she would be the sole owner listed on the property by operation of law).
 We would then prepare court pleadings for the children to sign to open the appropriate proceeding in the court in the Florida county where the land is physically located.

-If you have inherited a primary residence in Florida and would like to discuss your situation as well as our fees for your case, please e-mail us, firstname.lastname@example.org or call toll free, 866-465-8046, or locally within Citrus County, 726-5444, with the specifics and we will discuss your options in greater detail.
+If you have inherited a primary residence in Florida and would like to discuss your situation as well as our fees for your case, please e-mail us, firstname.lastname@example.org or complete the request for a free, flat-fee quote and provide the specifics of your situation so we can discuss your options in greater detail.

 A NOTE REGARDING FORECLOSURE